Health Equity

 By

-Tanya Albert Henry , Contributing News Writer
+Tanya Albert Henry Contributing News Writer

-She’s up to date on her cancer screenings, with a normal pap smear and mammogram.
+She’s up to date on her cancer screenings, with a normal Pap smear and mammogram.
 Her laboratory work is all normal.
 So too, is all the imaging she’s had done, as were an esophagogastroduodenoscopy and colonoscopy.

-Laura Zimmermann, MD, interim division chief of general internal medicine at Rush University Health System, who saw the patient for the first time for a follow-up visit in the resident clinic, asked her if she was ever worried about food.
+Laura J. Zimmermann, MD, MS, division chief of general internal medicine at Rush University Health System, who saw the patient for the first time for a follow-up visit in the resident clinic, asked her if she was ever worried about food.
 For example, was she having any difficulty accessing or obtaining food?
 Was she running out of funds or resources before her next paycheck?

 It turned out that the patient was worried about food and having trouble accessing food.
 She earned a wage below the federal poverty level and didn’t have enough money to cover basic expenses such as food.